ClementVion/gatsby-starter/README.md

 - Clone project with
 - Optional : unlink your project to this repository with `git remote rm origin`
-- Option : link your new project to your own repository with `git remote add origin https://github.com/ClementVion/my-project.git`
+- Optional : link your new project to your own repository with `git remote add origin https://github.com/ClementVion/my-project.git`
 - Install dependencies with `yarn install`
 - Run project with `gatsby develop`